Yiming1220/Impact-of-Covid-on-Gender-Difference-in-Homeless-Death/README.md

 ## File Structure
 The repo is structured as the following:
-* `Inputs`: contains the raw and cleaned data used in the study
+* `inputs`: contains the raw and cleaned data used in the study
 * `scripts`: contains the R scripts used to simulate, download, clean, test the data and conduct replicate analysis.
-* `Outputs`: contains contains the tables and figure used in the paper
+* `outputs`: contains contains the tables and figure used in the paper
-* `Paper`: contains markdown and pdf output of the paper.
+* `paper`: contains markdown and pdf output of the paper.
 * `other/LLM`: contains the detailed llm usage documentation links.

 ## Statement of LLM usage